Mike Emanuel

-Mike Emanuel (born December 10, 1967) is the Chief Washington Correspondent and a former White House Correspondents' Association for Fox News.
+Mike Emanuel (born December 10, 1967) is the Chief Washington Correspondent and a former White House Correspondents' Association journalist for Fox News.
 He has worked for the network since July 1997.
-Emanuel has been based in the Fox News bureaus in Los Angeles, Dallas, and Washington.
-He hosts Fox News Live on Saturday/Sunday and regularly fills-in on Special Report, Fox News @ Night, and Fox News Sunday.
+He hosts Fox News Live on Sunday at 1 p.m.
+ET and regularly fills-in on Special Report, Fox News @ Night, Fox News Sunday, America's Newsroom, America Reports, and Fox Report.

 Prior to working for Fox News Channel, Mike Emanuel was a television journalist anchor/reporter for local TV stations in Midland-Odessa, Texas, Waco, Texas, Austin, Texas, and Los Angeles.

 Emanuel grew up in Westfield, New Jersey.
-He holds a degree in Communication from Rutgers College of Rutgers University in New Brunswick, New Jersey.
+He holds a degree in Communication from Rutgers College of Rutgers University-New Brunswick.
 During his college years, Emanuel announced Rutgers sports on WRSU-FM.

 Mike Emanuel is Greek-American and an Orthodox Christian.